syanudov/Movie-Ratings-App/README.md

 # 🎬 Movie Ratings App (MongoDB Project)

 ## 📌 Overview
-This project is a MongoDB-based application that allows users to rate movies and analyze ratings using aggregation queries.
+This project is a full-stack MongoDB-based application that allows users to rate movies and analyze ratings using aggregation queries.

-The system demonstrates key MongoDB concepts:
+It demonstrates core MongoDB concepts in a practical scenario:
 - CRUD operations
 - Aggregation Framework
-- Indexing
+- Indexing and performance optimization

 ---